General Surgical Instructions

 - You will need to obtain a bottle of Hibiclens soap from your pharmacy.
 It can be purchased over the counter.
 You will need to wash with this soap within 24 hours prior to surgery.
-Use this soap on your entire body, the night before OR morning of surgery.
+Use this soap on your entire body, the night before OR the morning of surgery.
 Pay particular attention to your surgical area.
 Avoid face and genitals (internal contact).

 - You will be issued a prescription for Mupirocin nasal ointment.
-This ointment is an anti-biotic that is used twice daily for 5 days prior to surgery.
+This ointment is an antibiotic that is used twice daily for 5 days prior to surgery.
 This is a preventative measure to clean out your system prior to your scheduled procedure.
-Please bring the remaining medication the day of surgery.
+Please bring the remaining medication on the day of surgery.
 You will need a dose the morning of surgery and they will charge you for a new tube otherwise.
 This medication is only used if you are having a device, such as hardware, implanted.
 See directions on prescription.

 - Gabapentin will be prescribed.
 Please take 300mg the day before surgery and continue taking 300mg twice daily following surgery until the prescription runs out.
 If you already take Gabapentin, Lyrica or Topamax, continue with your normal dosing.